-- 1. Projects that consist exclusively of infrastructure, vehicles, or equipment purchases and training on their use - 2.
+- 1. Projects that consist exclusively of infrastructure, vehicles, or equipment purchases (such as schoolbooks, furniture, or computers) without the inclusion of pedagogical teacher training - 2.
 Projects that provide salaries, tuition or school supplies without the means for the community or non-Rotary entity to maintain these in the future - 3.
-Projects that purchase only extracurricular or play materials or playgrounds - 4.
+Projects that purchase only extracurricular or play materials or playgrounds without the inclusion of pedagogical teacher training, academic programming, or tutoring programs.
+For a project to be eligible, sponsors need to show how play materials and programming or training will support learning and classroom instruction. - 4.
 Projects that focus on school feeding or providing infrastructure and equipment for school feeding programs - 5.
 Projects the community is not able to sustain after grant funding ends - 6.
-Projects that benefit only one cohort of students, such as tutoring or after-school programs that will function only during the life of the grant
+Projects that benefit only one cohort of students, such as tutoring or after-school programs that will function only during the life of the grant - 7.
+Projects that provide only technology equipment or projects that provide equipment and only basic computer or digital literacy training (e.g., how to use the internet or how to use specific programs) without the inclusion of pedagogical teacher training.

+III.
 Elements of Successful Humanitarian Projects and Vocational Training Teams